 About OAC

-The Online Archive of California (OAC) provides free public access to detailed descriptions of primary resource collections maintained by more than 300 contributing institutions including libraries, special collections, archives, historical societies, and museums throughout California and collections maintained by the 10 University of California (UC) campuses.
+The Online Archive of California (OAC) provides free public access to detailed descriptions of primary resource collections maintained by more than 350 contributing institutions, including libraries, special collections, archives, historical societies, and museums throughout California as well as the collections maintained by the ten University of California (UC) campuses.

 About the collections in OAC

-Open the virtual doors of these institutions from our home page.
-The key is the OAC's more than 55,000 online collection guides.
-You can use these to browse, locate resources, or view selected items digitally (the OAC contains more than 240,000 digital images and documents) or learn how you can gain access to the physical objects.
+Open the virtual doors of these institutions via the more than 60,000 online collection guides (also known as "finding aids") searchable from our home page.
+You can use these guides to browse, locate resources, view selected items digitally, or learn how to gain access to the physical objects.

-Learn more about the collection guides in OAC, including how primary source records are described; how shared community values and standards guide access to historical materials; how we strive to provide responsible access to primary sources--and how you can help!
+Discover more about the collection guides in OAC, including how primary source records are described, how shared community values and standards guide access to historical materials, how we strive to provide responsible access to primary sources--and how you can help.

 Collection guides unlock archive, library, and museum doors.

-Access to collection guides (also known as finding aids) is essential to your understanding of a collection's content and for determining whether it is likely to satisfy your research needs.
+Access to collection guides is essential for understanding a collection's content and determining whether it is likely to satisfy your research needs.

-The OAC's comprehensive online collection guides make it easy to find collections and locate individual objects.
+OAC's comprehensive online collection guides make it easy to find collections and locate individual objects.
 These guides provide detailed descriptions of the items in a collection, as well as background, historical studies, and analyses (when available).
-Selected items have been digitally scanned for immediate online viewing.
+Selected items have been digitally scanned, and may be available for immediate online viewing through links provided by contributing institutions.

 Do you have a question about a collection or item, or would you like to view the original materials?
 Are you seeking permission to publish or reproduce an image or text?
 OAC collection guides also provide contact information for the institution that maintains the resources: you can connect with a librarian, archivist, or curator in order to learn more about and gain access to the physical materials.